Documentation

 Updating to the latest version

-npx klaudius update
+npx klaudius@latest update

 Pulls the latest core skills, scripts, and template files.
 Update is conservative by design: